 The following errors are unlikely to amount to accounting malpractice worth bringing:

-• Errors that fall outside of the accountant’s specified duties, as outlined in the engagement letter unless the community standard is violated; and
+- Errors outside the accountant’s specified duties, as outlined in the engagement letter, unless the community standard is violated; and

-• Bad outcomes, such as paying more taxes than expected, if your accountant acted in your best interests and followed professional standards.
+- Bad outcomes, such as paying more taxes than expected.
+Provided your accountant acted in your best interests and followed professional standards.

-If your accountant made one of these errors, the accountant will probably not be liable to you in an accountant malpractice claim.
+If your accountant made one of these errors, they likely won’t be liable in an accountant malpractice claim.

 It can be difficult for the average person to assess whether malpractice has occurred.
 An experienced accounting malpractice lawyer can help determine whether the accountant was negligent because the accountant failed to offer the level of professional care customary in the field.